ArXiv, Google Scholar, LinkedIn, Nature: The illusion of infinity (March 2022), Twitter…

 I just looked and there are quite a few documents to work through… thanks for opening those doors.

 You’d be good as a light and pi expert.
 In light of an increasingly robust study of the Planck scale, I think there is a need to consider redefining two-dimensional materials, or at least to more carefully study the concepts of singularities and 2D.
 Perhaps more thoughts later?
 Might I share?

 PS.
 The Planck base units are symbolic.
-The original units have been update several times by standards organizations.
+The original units have been updated several times by the standards organizations like ISO.
 Some dispute the calculation of the Planck Constant and its impact.
-There are several studies of the Stoney units, one by John Barrow, but his units were not generally embraced.
-It is overdue that the standards organizations take another pass at defining the base units.
+There are several studies of the Stoney units, one by John Barrow, but Stoney’s units were not generally embraced.
+It is overdue that the standards organizations take another pass at defining the base units. -BEC